albertoventurini/coursera-parallel-concurrent-distributed-java/courses/2_concurrent_programming/week2.md

 }
 ```

-In order to make it thread-safe, we can use object-based isolation:
+In order to make it thread-safe, we can use object-based isolation and specify the nodes that require mutual-exclusive access:

 ```
 void delete(Node n) {